securitytxt/security-txt/draft-foudil-securitytxt.md

 It is RECOMMENDED that a security.txt file be digitally signed using an OpenPGP cleartext signature as described in section 7 of {{!RFC4880}}.
-When digital signatures are used, it is also RECOMMENDED that implementors use the "Canonical" directive as per {{canonical}}.
+When digital signatures are used, it is also RECOMMENDED that implementors use the "Canonical" directive as per {{canonical}}, thus allowing the digital signature to authenticate the location of the file.

 When it comes to verifying the key used to generate the signature, it is always the security researcher's responsibility to make sure the key being